tlswg/tls13-spec/draft-ietf-tls-tls13.md

 SHA-1 MUST NOT be used in any signatures in CertificateVerify, regardless of whether SHA-1 appears in "signature_algorithms".

+Note: when used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly, although it does cover the server's Finished message, which transitively includes the server's certificate when the PSK derives from a certificate-authenticated handshake.
+{{PSK-FINISHED}} describes a concrete attack on this mode if the Finished is omitted from the signature.
+It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.

 ####  Finished

 When this message will be sent: